Revenge of the Cybermen: Home media

 This story was the very first Doctor Who serial to be commercially released on VHS in October 1983.
 It was initially released in an edited omnibus format, with the opening and closing titles of each episode removed.
 This omnibus was also released on Betamax and Laserdisc.
 It was one of the very few Doctor Who releases on Video 2000.
 It was later released in an unedited, episodic format in May 1999 in the United Kingdom only.

 The DVD of this story was released on 9 August 2010 as part of the Cybermen box set, along with the Seventh Doctor serial Silver Nemesis.
 It would later be released in the US as a standalone story on DVD in early November 2010.
 This serial was also released as part of the Doctor Who DVD Files in Issue 111 on 3 April 2013.

 It was released on Blu-ray with updated special effects in Doctor Who The Collection Season 12.

+Soundtrack

+Music from this serial by Carey Blyton with additional embellishments by Peter Howell of the BBC Radiophonic Workshop was released on 24 November 2023.